Hsnjim/vuln-detect/README.md

 # vuln-detect
-Framework de détection des vulnérabilités de type injection dans les applications web Ce  projet est axé sur la détection des vulnérabilités de type injection dans une application web en production et/ou en construction.
+Web application injection vulnerability detection framework This project focuses on detecting injection type vulnerabilities in web applications, whether in production or under development.
 # Introduction
-Le projet comprend deux scripts: static-analysis.py et dynamic-analysis.py.
-Ce fichier README.md explique comment les utiliser et donne un aperçu de leur fonctionnement.
+The project includes two scripts: static-analysis.py and dynamic-analysis.py.
+This README.md file explains how to use them and provides an overview of how they work.

-# Pré-requis
+# Prerequisites
 `pip install -r requirements.txt`

-Cette commande est primodiale pour le bon fonctionnement du framework.
+This command is essential for the proper functioning of the framework.

-## Installation de tkinter
+## Installation of tkinter

-Si vous rencontrez des problèmes pour exécuter l'un de ces scripts en raison de l'absence de tkinter, vous pouvez installer le module en suivant les instructions ci-dessous :
+If you're having problems running any of these scripts due to a lack of tkinter, you can install the module by following the instructions below:

-### Pour Python 3.x :
+### For Python 3.x :

-#### Sous Windows et macOS :
+#### On Windows and macOS :

-tkinter est généralement inclus avec Python et ne nécessite pas d'installation séparée.
+tkinter is usually included with Python and does not require a separate installation.

-#### Sous Linux :
+#### On Linux :

-Installez tkinter en utilisant le gestionnaire de paquets de votre distribution.
-Par exemple, pour les distributions basées sur Debian (comme Ubuntu), vous pouvez utiliser la commande suivante :
+Install tkinter using your distribution's package manager.
+For example, for Debian-based distributions (like Ubuntu), you can use the following command:

 `sudo apt-get install python3-tk`

-### Pour Python 2.x :
+### For Python 2.x :

-#### Sous Windows et macOS :
+#### On Windows and macOS :

-tkinter est généralement inclus avec Python et ne nécessite pas d'installation séparée.
+tkinter is usually included with Python and does not require a separate installation.

-#### Sous Linux :
+#### On Linux :

-Installez tkinter en utilisant le gestionnaire de paquets de votre distribution.
-Par exemple, pour les distributions basées sur Debian (comme Ubuntu), vous pouvez utiliser la commande suivante :
+Install tkinter using your distribution's package manager.
+For example, for Debian-based distributions (like Ubuntu), you can use the following command:

 `sudo apt-get install python-tk`